-A computer-assisted introduction to the basic elements of algebra for those who need a preparatory course before enrolling in elementary algebra.
-An alternative to Math 058 lecture course.
-Units do not apply to the associate degree.
+A computer-assisted introduction to the basic elements of arithmetic and algebra for those who need a preparatory course before enrolling in elementary algebra or Intermediate Algebra for Statistics.
+An alternative to the Math-058 traditional course.

 MATH 060 ELEMENTARY ALGEBRA